 If you’ve won the lottery or had a big win at the racetrack or casino, you’ll owe tax at your ordinary income rate for that amount.
 The downside is that a big win can put you into another tax bracket.
 Figure out what you’ll owe the IRS by calculating your income for the year, based on earned and unearned income.
 Add your winnings to the amount of earnings to see if the tax bracket moved upward.
-For example, if you were in the 15 percent tax bracket, but your windfall put you in the 25 percent bracket, you’ll have to pay taxes on all your income at that rate, not just the winnings.
 Keep in mind that your state will probably want a piece of your winnings for tax purposes, too.
 Contact your state’s department of revenue or that of the state in which you won the money for more information.

 If your windfall results from a legal settlement or court judgment, you’re likely to owe taxes on it.
 The exception is for damages for personal injury or illness, including emotional stress or mental anguish.
 Any type of punitive damage award is considered taxable and is reported as other income on Line 21 of Form 1040.
 There are many variations in legal settlements and judgments, as well as exceptions, so it is crucial to receive professional tax advice, especially if the court judgment is substantial.